-Googler is an open-source, command-line utility written in Python that replicates much of Google’s search functionality.
+Googler is an open-source, command-line utility written in Python that mirrors much of Google’s search functionality.
 Key features include:

 1. Prepare your dorks in a text file, for example dorks.txt